taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Staff Engineer: Leadership beyond the management track** by Will Larson
 - **An Elegant Puzzle: System of Engineering Management** (2019) by Will Larson
 - **Show Your Work!: 10 Ways to Share Your Creativity and Get Discovered** (2014) by Austin Kleon
+- **The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact**  by Edmond Lau
 - Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern
 - The Truth about Leadership: The No-fads, Heart-of-the-Matter Facts You Need to Know (2010) by James M. Kouzes
 - The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change by Tanya Reilly